ktindiana/fetchsep/README.rst

 `opsep` is intended to assess each individual SEP event at a time, extracting information such as start and end times, peak fluxes, and event fluence.

+**Two operational SEP event definitions are applied automatically for:**

+* >10 MeV exceeds 10 pfu
+* >100 MeV exceeds 1 pfu

+If differential fluxes were input into opsep, it will automatically estimate >10 MeV and >100 MeV fluxes from the available energy channels.

 The code will output various csv files and a json file with accompany txt files.
 The JSON file is in the same format as required by the SEP Scoreboard to submit forecasts.

 `opsep` creates files from observations that can be directly compared to SEP model forecasts sent to the SEP Scoreboard.